Efflorescence or Mold Growth?

 - RH: 69% Temp: 69 deg F. CO2 = 650 ppm CO = 0 ppm

-- Basement was extremely humid due to a wet concrete skim coat being applied to the floor.
+- The basement was extremely humid due to a wet concrete skim coat being applied to the floor.

 - Visible mold growth was found behind the base trim at the landing of the basement stairs.

-- Client had applied tape over the visible mold growth to contain the area.
+- The client had applied tape over the visible mold growth to contain the area.

 - Sections of sheetrock were broken due to water damage.